United States Penitentiary, Hazelton: Notable incidents

 On October 30, 2018, notorious mob leader and long-time fugitive Whitey Bulger was found beaten with a sock-wrapped padlock and stabbed to death with a shiv in the facility after arriving there the previous day.
 Bulger had been transferred from the Federal Transfer Center in Oklahoma City to Hazelton on October 29, 2018.
 At 8:20 a.m. on October 30, not long after his cell was unlocked so he could go to breakfast, the 89-year-old Bulger was found unresponsive in the prison.
-According to The Boston Globe, and later confirmed by prison authorities, Bulger was confined to a wheelchair and had been beaten to death by multiple inmates armed with a sock-wrapped padlock and a prison-made knife.
+According to The Boston Globe, and later confirmed by prison authorities, Bulger and had been beaten to death by multiple inmates armed with a sock-wrapped padlock and a prison-made knife.
 His eyes had nearly been gouged out and his tongue almost cut out.
 This was the third homicide at the prison in a 40-day span.
 Correctional officers had warned Congress just days before the most recent Hazelton killing that facilities were being dangerously understaffed.
 Massachusetts-based mafia hitman Fotios "Freddy" Geas is the primary suspect in orchestrating the killing of Bulger and he has not disputed his role.
 Geas, 51, and his brother were sentenced to life in prison in 2011 for their roles in several violent crimes, including the 2003 killing of Adolfo "Big Al" Bruno, a Genovese crime family boss who was gunned down in a Springfield, Massachusetts, parking lot.